 Cash and cash equivalents are represented by cash in hand and deposits with financial institutions repayable without penalty on notice of not more than 24 hours.
 Cash equivalents are short-term, highly liquid investments that are readily convertible to known amounts of cash and which are subject to an insignificant risk of changes in value.
 In the Cash Flow Statement, cash and cash equivalents are shown net of bank overdrafts that are repayable on demand and form an integral part of the Council's cash management.
-They include short term investments in Money Market Funds.
-Further details can be found in Note 16 (Cash and Cash Equivalents) to the Core Statements.
+They include short-term investments in Money Market Funds.
+See Note 16 (Cash and Cash Equivalents) to the Core Statements.